Tanzanite: Imitation and cobalt-coated tanzanite

-Lower grades of tanzanite are occasionally enhanced using a layer of cobalt, as cobalt imparts a deeper shade of blue.
-The cobalt layer does not adhere well to these stones, and tends to rub off over time, resulting in a much less intensely colored stone.
-Though still tanzanite, the practice of cobalt coating is considered deceptive unless well-advertised.
+Lower grades of tanzanite are occasionally enhanced by a vacuum deposition coating of cobalt; the cobalt layer imparts a deeper shade of blue.
+Similar to other gems' thin-film coatings, the cobalt film does not adhere well to these stones: It tends to rub off over time, resulting in a much less intensely colored stone, although still tanzanite.
+The practice of cobalt coating is considered deceptive unless well-advertised.